COO & Founding Partner Brandon McCarty

 This experience moved me.
 I wanted to help more people, change their lives.
 I saw the challenges that this particular organizations was having as most of the people who ran it were full time employees from the corporation and volunteered their time.
 Everything Chris had told me about the nonprofit world were challenges I saw first hand.
 It all connected with me, and I knew that my calling was to create a company that can support not just one, but many causes by giving them support in the areas that need it most.

 Brandon McCarty’s Bio: As CGC’s Chief Operating Officer, Brandon McCarty is responsible for CGC’s day to day operations, in addition to leading the company’s marketing and finance department.
 Following his service in the United States military, Brandon was selected to participate in a nonprofit consulting organization designed to assist transitioning veterans.
 Inspired by the synergy and generosity he witnessed from the organization, Brandon partnered with CEO Christopher Hammond to help create Corporate Giving Connection.

-Brandon is currently in the Executive MBA program at Pepperdine University’s Graziadio School of Business.
-Brandon also holds a Bachelor’s degree in Psychology from Ashford University, Clinton, IA and multiple certifications in data manipulation and management from SAP.
+Brandon has an Executive MBA from Pepperdine University’s Graziadio School of Business and a Bachelor’s degree in Psychology from Ashford University, as well as, multiple certifications in data manipulation and management from SAP.
 He served as a non-commissioned officer within the 75th Ranger Regiment where he was involved in variety of special operation missions leading numerous men in combat.
 Brandon strongly believes that philanthropy is the transcendent virtue in which all communities should strive to emulate.
 He is passionate about serving others and providing solutions to the philanthropic community; a vision CGC hopes to communicate in partners and communities worldwide.